dianavile/Projects/README.md

 including: time spend, star rating & play again button

 ##  Game Requirements
+__In order to let the game work properly, the following is needed__:
 - A grid with 16 cards
 - 8 different pairs of cards
 - Cards are randomly placed